PJohannessen/AdventOfCode/README.md

 # Advent of Code

-This repository contains my Advent of Code solutions.
-I have achieved all 200 stars in all current events (up to 2018).
+This repository contains my [Advent of Code](https://adventofcode.com/) solutions.
+I have achieved all 200 stars in all previous events and am currently participating in the 2019 event.

 ## Blogs